10 minutes by Ahmed Imamovic - BEST SHORT FILM IN EUROPE

 Countries rush to include Kosovo in their constitutions, after Serbia's move

-Serb cell phone company has its illegal wireless towers in Kosovo dismantled.
+_______Serb cell phone company has its illegal wireless towers in Kosovo dismantled.
 But there is still hope -- at least for the more beautiful of you.

 Bidding for the new concession will begin in earnest on 17 January 2007.
-The 15-year licence carries a EUR20 million pricetag and will be awarded via a beauty contest. (link)
+The 15-year licence carries a EUR20 million pricetag and will be awarded via a beauty contest. (link)_______

 Official car of Miomir Dasic, coach of the Basketball Club Bambi Mitrovica and advisor in the Ministry for Communities and Returns was blown up on Saturday in Zvecane in northern Kosovo.
 Bambi joined the Kosovo Super League after initial threats to the players' families from fellow Serbs, which forced them to forfeit the game against the Albanian team across the river.
 So far Bambi is holding 7'th place with a surprising win over X Prishtina.